The Do’s and Don’ts Post Hair Transplant Surgery

 Avoid Touching or Scratching Your Head

-After hair transplant, you might feel an urge to touch or scratch your head but try to resist it.
-Touching or scratching your head can irritate the scalp causing infections and damage the grafts.
+After a hair transplant, you might feel an urge to touch or scratch your head, but try to resist it.
+Touching or scratching your head can irritate the scalp, leading to infections and potentially damaging the grafts.

 If you feel like you can’t help but scratch your head, you can spray saline to minimize the itching sensation.